cognisant/Docs.DevelopmentProcess/README.md

 #### Daily Scrums

-On each day of a sprint (excluding the first and last), at 1:30 pm, the team gathers around the sprint board for a meeting called the “daily scrum”.
+On each day of a sprint (excluding the first and last), at 1:30 pm, the team gathers around the sprint board for a meeting called the ‘daily scrum.’
 Every team member who can stand should do so; this helps to encourage brevity.
 During the daily scrum each team member answers the following three questions:

 - What did you do since the last meeting to help the team finish the Sprint?
 - What do you plan to do before the next meeting to help the team finish the Sprint?